StainlessStasis/CobblemonSpawnAlerts/README.md

 I may also add the following, but I'm unsure:
 * Xaero's map integration?
 I feel like coordinates is kind of enough tho
+* Customize config in game via command (i do not feel like making a GUI but if its really requested... i could)
 * Gender, for Pokemon like Ralts
 * Support for entire evolution line (can very easily just be copy pasted as a workaround so is it really worth the effort?)
 * Alert to specific type, egg group, or stuff like good IVs?
 No idea how difficult that would be for egg group